ronboger/ronboger.github.io/projects.md

 <img class="img-responsive project-image" src="../assets/images/projects/ssc_missing_entries.png" alt="SSC"/>

-My master's project is Sparse Subspace Clustering with Missing Entries, particularly determining under what conditions can we theoretically attain a subspace sparse recovery.
+My master's project is Sparse Subspace Clustering with Missing Entries, particularly on developing efficient and effective algorithms to be able to cluster high-dimensional data with missing entries.
 This project has involved developing new algorithms and theory on Sparse Subspace Clustering.

+An easier way of explaining this is as follows: a service such as Netflix has plenty of users and movies, but obviously not every user has seen every movie.
+However, given that some movies and users are similar in certain qualities (ie comedy movies, or a taste in Cristopher Nolan films for users), one may infer that one could come up with recommendations.
+Hence, simulatenously group similar movies and users is exactly an application of this research.

 ---